nicholaskajoh/ivy/README.md

 ```

 ## Debug
-By default, Ivy runs in "debug mode" which provides you a window to monitor the vehicle counting process.
+By default, Ivy runs in "debug mode" which provides you a window to monitor the object counting process.
 You can:
 - press the `p` key to pause/play the counting process
 - press the `s` key to capture a screenshot
 - press the `q` key to quit the program
 - click any point on the window to log the coordinates of the pixel in that position

 ## Community
 Got questions, contributions, suggestions, concerns?
 [Join our community on Spectrum](https://spectrum.chat/ivy)!

-## Donate
-Love this project?
-You can [buy me a coffee or two](http://buymeacoff.ee/nicholaskajoh) to support its continued development. 😊
+Also follow us on Twitter [@CountWithIvy](https://twitter.com/CountWithIvy) to get notified about new features, fixes and initiatives.